-- A. Objective: The pilot will become familiar with the systems and components covered. - B. Content (as applicable): 1) Review any problem areas in preparation for the written or verbal examination. - C. Completion Standards: The pilot must be able to demonstrate understanding of all material covered by passing a written exam with a score of 70% or better.
+- A. Objective: The pilot will become familiar with the systems and components covered. - B. Content (as applicable): 1) Review any problem areas in preparation for the written or verbal examination. - C. Completion Standards: The pilot must be able to demonstrate understanding of all material covered.

-Lesson #23 - Examination.
-The pilot must be able to pass the written or oral examination on material covered during the ground instruction segment.
+Lesson #23 - Examination The pilot must be able to pass the written or oral examination on material covered during the ground instruction segment.